grafana/grafana/docs/sources/http_api/access_control.md

 #### Required permissions

 `permission:delegate` scope ensures that users can only assign roles which have same, or a subset of permissions which the user has.
-For example, if a user does not have required permissions for creating users, they won't be able to assign a role to a team which will allow to do that.
+For example, if a user does not have the permissions required to create users, they won't be able to assign a role that contains these permissions.
 This is done to prevent escalation of privileges.

 | Action          | Scope                |
 | --------------- | -------------------- |